 Data Classification Process

-When you decide that it’s time to classify data to meet compliance standards, the first step is to implement procedures to assist with data location, classification, and determining the proper cybersecurity to protect it.
-The execution of each procedure depends on your organisation's compliance standards and the infrastructure that best secures data.
+When you decide it’s time to classify data to meet compliance standards, the first step is implementing procedures to assist with data location, classification, and determining the proper cybersecurity.
+Executing each procedure depends on your organisation's compliance standards and the infrastructure that best secures data.
 The general data classification steps are: